Job Rejection: Regroup, Revise, and Reapply

 Even amidst a recent U.S. Bureau of Labor Statistics report projecting job growth north of 10 million jobs by 2030, largely due to Covid-19 pandemic recovery, you will likely face job rejection at some point in your job search.
 It can be discouraging, but you can use rejection as a point of strategy in securing your desired position.
 We would like to provide you with some tactics to improve your candidacy for a role by using the outcomes and experiences associated with job rejection.

 Now it’s time to revise the information you gathered in the previous phase, which will help your potential of securing your desired position.
 Taking the time to modify your approach after each job rejection will save you from wasting your time and getting rejected for the same mistakes over and over again.
 You can increase your chances for landing your desired position by continually optimizing your candidacy for the role.
-Understanding your shortcomings or mistakes is an important aspect, of course, but it is useless without meaningful actions to correct and perfect your candidacy.
+Understanding your shortcomings or mistakes is an important aspect.
+However, it is useless without meaningful actions to correct and perfect your candidacy.
 Knowing more about yourself and the roles you would like to occupy, and putting forth effort to align to two, will help you avoid job rejections and land your desired position.

 This is the testing phase of the “new” you.
 Get back out there and offer up the improved materials and efforts of your job application.
-Perhaps your revisions included changes to the application process itself, such as company type or jobs applied for, so be sure to employ your new methods as you try again.
+Perhaps your revisions included changes to the application process itself.
+This could be the company type or jobs applied for, so be sure to employ your new methods as you try again.
 There will be two likely outcomes: securing your desired position and gathering more data for the cycle to repeat.
 We do hope for the former in this case, but you may be subject to the latter.
 Do not worry, as each cycle through this process returns a more capable and knowledgeable candidate.
 You will not only gain insights on yourself and on the desired role, but you will also get better at gathering criticism and improving on it as time goes on.
 Good luck, you’ve got this!
 Remember to Regroup, Revise, and Reapply!

 blueStone Staffing, a Certified Woman Owned IT Staffing Company founded in 2002, is one of North America’s premier staffing firms in assisting mid-tier to Fortune 500 clients.
 We find talented candidates that can assist in completing your project on time and on budget.
 At blueStone we are transforming the staffing industry.
 For over 19 years blueStone Staffing has excelled and become the vendor of choice for many of the Fortune 1000 companies located in the United States.
 Our objective is to be a trusted consultant for all of your professional IT project needs.
 We will surround you with meaningful attention and we create long-term relationships with our clients, candidates, and associates.
 At the end of the day, we help great people execute their vision.